Run History & Metrics

 - Data Explorer tab: Navigate through Catalog > Database > Table.

-- Click the Trigger button in the table header.
+- Click the Trigger button in the top-right of the history list.

 - In the modal, select the operation type from the dropdown.